 Two soldiers fall in building collapse near Gaza's Philadelphi Corridor

-Major (Res.)
-Maksim Rozenwald, a 35-year-old officer and Sergeant first class (res.)
+Major (res.)
+Moshiko Rozenwald, a 35-year-old officer and Sergeant first class (res.)
 Alexander Anosov, 26, both from Modi'in-Maccabim-Re'ut, bring the war’s toll to 818 fallen soldiers, as military operations intensify in Gaza

 Yoav Zitun, Nina Fox, Meir Turgeman |

-IDF Major (Res.)
-Moshiko (Maksim) Rozenwald, a 35-year-old and Sergeant first class (res.)
-Alexander Anosov, 26, both from Modi'in-Maccabim-Re'ut, were killed in Rafah when a building collapsed.
+The IDF reported on Tuesday that Major (res.)
+Moshiko (Maxim) Rozenwald, 35, and Sergeant First Class (res.)
+Alexander Anosov, 26, both from Modi'in-Maccabim-Re'ut, were killed in Rafah in the southern Gaza Strip when a building collapsed on top of them.

-According to initial investigations, the structure that collapsed in Rafah was old and dilapidated.
-The IDF is investigating whether the frequent movements of heavy armored vehicles such as tanks and D9s shook the ground, thereby contributing to its collapse.
+According to a preliminary probe, the building that collapsed in Rafah was old and dilapidated.
+The IDF is investigating whether the frequent movements of heavy armored vehicles such as tanks and D9 bulldozers caused the ground to shake, further comprising the building's structural integrity.
 Rescue forces worked for hours to extract the soldiers trapped in the rubble.

 Over 40 terrorists killed near Philadelphi Corridor